cjeller1592/WriteasAPI/README.md

 # Writeas-API-Client-for-Python
 A Python API Client library for Write.as

-A low level API client library for [Write.as](https://write.as) that is still in the works.
+An API client library for [Write.as](https://write.as) that is still in the works.
 Please help!

 ```
 from writeas import NewClient